diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-02-09-creating-a-complex-project-with-llms.md

 process (maybe using this LLM), to learn about the different system designs for a web crawler.
 I know that the one I chose is not the best, nor the most efficient, but **it is easy to understand** and this was an experiment, not a real project.

+## Knowing the tools well
+I have some experience with the Python programming language[^1], less with golang, but I know enough to understand it and know what it does.
+At the end of the day is just another syntax, with a lot of *cool features*, but mostly the same.

+I dabbled a lot with Docker in my previous job, so I am equipped to deal with the issues that can arise.
+To be fair, Docker is not a tool that worries me much, as it is well-defined and works pretty well[^2].

+I had just discovered [localstack](https://www.localstack.cloud/) several weeks ago, played around enough to know that it can simulate the most popular AWS services, so I could run the infrastructure locally.
+I do not want to pay AWS for a showcase, and I am not worried about performance for a proof of concept.
+I just want a way to develop and run a *non-trivial* project.

 ## The virtuous cycle
 I work in cycles similar to what the TDD developers do.
 But instead of creating the test first,